-If you are looking to expand your collection of sneakers and you were hoping for something a bit edgy from the Yeezy-Adidas line, then you might be interested in the Oreo colorway.
+If you are looking to expand your collection of sneakers and you were hoping for something from the Adidas Yeezy line, then you might be interested in the Oreo colorway.

 The size tag and box label are not the only indicators of authenticity on the Yeezy Oreo.
 We spotted 11 indicators that can help you confirm the authenticity status of your sneakers.